Position Number: FA215

 |10%||Collaborates with IT professionals from other colleges and universities and with vendor partners to identify information technology directions, develop software standards, and enhance technical service offerings.
 Participates in professional growth opportunities by attending and/or presenting at state and/or national meetings and other relevant technology-related events.
 Serves as a leader in information services beyond the campus, initiating strategic partnerships with business and industry and other colleges and universities to explore innovative uses of information technologies.
 Fosters communications and interaction with individuals at all levels of the college to facilitate technology initiatives.
 Establishes and maintains vendor relationships.
 Represents the college on advisory boards, committees, and organizations to promote information technology best practices for higher education.|

-Prepares reports and conducts presentations as needed for the college administration and other IT related committees, such as the Teaching, Learning, and Technology Roundtable (TLTR) committee.
+Prepares reports and conducts presentations as needed for the college administration and other IT related committees.
 Maintains working knowledge of legislative and regulatory issues affecting information technology as they relate to higher education.
-Serves a member of the Campus Safety and Security Committee and responds to disaster situations pursuant to NIMS ICS structures and college emergency response actions.
+Supports and responds to disaster situations pursuant to NIMS ICS structures and college emergency response actions.